I hold a Master's

 myself that allows my work with this age group to be extremely fruitful and

 growth-enhancing.
 Teens are often very resistant to receiving help and guidance from adults.
-Connecting with teens can be difficult (to say the least) which leads many therapists to shy away from this population.
-Not me.
+Connecting with teens can be difficult which leads many therapists to shy away from this population.
 I empathize with and understand the adolescent condition in a profound way.
 Fortunately, my passion and knowledge of their experience shines through, and it has been my experience that my young clients feel understood, and most importantly accepted for who they are.
 It is a privilege to say that I have had great success in working with families and teens toward living in harmony with one another.

 Adolescence is often a very emotionally intense period of development, both personally and relationally.
 This stage of coming into adulthood often leaves young people stuck